qundao/mirror-mergiraf/CONTRIBUTING.md

 We welcome your contributions.

+You are welcome to ask for help or reach out about any topic in the [issue tracker](https://codeberg.org/mergiraf/mergiraf/issues).

+We try to invite recurring contributors to join the team following our [governance model](./GOVERNANCE.md).
+You can also apply on your own.

+## Documentation contributions

+Documentation is stored in the `doc` folder, and rendered by the [`mdbook`](https://rust-lang.github.io/mdBook/) tool.
+It is deployed to [mergiraf.org](https://mergiraf.org/) at each release.

+To preview the effect of your changes, run `mdbook serve`.

+## Code contributions

 Feel invited to open an issue to discuss your plans.
 If you are looking into adding support for a new language, check out [the tutorial](https://mergiraf.org/adding-a-language.html).

-We try to invite recurring contributors to join the team following our [governance model](./GOVERNANCE.md).
-You can also apply on your own.

-### Helpers for testing
+### Testing your changes

 The `examples/` directory collects end-to-end test cases.
 Each test case is defined by a directory containing the inputs and expected output as separate files.
 Running `cargo test` executes this test suite, as well as other Rust tests.